Entry Fees & Deadlines

 Q. I think one of the entries I'm judging is an advertorial.
 How does ASBPE define “advertorials” and are they accepted in Azbee Awards categories?

 A. No, advertorials by definition present advertising as editorial and cannot be submitted into the Azbees contest.
-On the other hand, sponsored content—where the editorial and design staff retain complete control over the article, section or supplement—can be submitted into the Azbees so long as it is properly labeled.
+On the other hand, sponsored content — where the editorial and design staff retain complete control over the article, section or supplement — can be submitted into the Azbees so long as it is properly labeled.
 We do, however, allow articles written by subject matter experts who happen to also work for one of a publication's advertisers, so long as that advertiser clearly has the technical expertise to write on the topic and the editorial staff retains complete control over the article's development, writing, editing and presentation.

 Q: How do I submit scores for my category?

 A: Judges submit their scores directly in the online judging portal and finalize them by clicking "Save and Next" or "Save and Back to List."
-Clicking "Save as Draft" does not finalize your scores, so make sure you go back later an click one of the other save options.
+Clicking "Save as Draft" does not finalize your scores, so make sure you go back later and click one of the other save options.
 Final scores are calculated automatically, then the awards committee reviews the scores and confirms the winners for each category.
-If you have questions about using the judging portal, please contact your Super Judge or the awards coordinator at email@example.com.
+If you have questions about using the judging portal, please contact your Super Judge or the awards coordinator at firstname.lastname@example.org.

 Q: How does scoring work?
 Are scores required on each of the criteria statements per entry?